Human Resources Blog - Spark Hire

 Top 10 One-Way Video Interview Questions

 To gain those valuable insights, the questions you craft are critical.
-These interview questions should be high-level enough to get a good read on a candidate, and illuminating enough to clearly show how candidates may fit your open positions.
-Screening also requires a meeting of the minds between you and your hiring managers.
-By understanding the role’s responsibilities and day-to-day, your screening questions cater to the needs of the position.
+These interview questions should be high-level enough to get a good read on candidates’ skills and experience and illuminating enough to clearly show how each candidate fits into your culture.

-Next time you build out the recruiting process for an open position, consider using these telling questions for your one-way video interview.
+Consider using these telling questions for your one-way video interviews.

 1. What skill have you mastered in a former role that will help you most in this position?